People – DND Guidelines for Hybrid Work

 3. IT Cloud Solutions: cloud architecture, cloud support, and cloud specialists

-These exceptions were rescinded, with transition back to the workplace three days per week to be fully implemented by September 9, 2025.
-Compliance for these groups of IT professionals will be gradually implemented using the following phased approach: two days per week on January 6, 2025, and the final third day per week no later than September 9, 2025.
-This transition phase will apply to current IT staff that have exemptions as well as new staff that fall within one of the above-noted workstreams.
-Managers/supervisors are required to work with their affected IT personnel to respect the phased implementation approach, where operational requirements allow, by updating work agreements accordingly.
+The IT exceptions were rescinded.
+The departmental transition back to the on-site workplace began on January 6th, 2025 with two days per week.
+The third day is to be put into place by September 9th, 2025.
+Managers/supervisors are to continue to work with their affected IT personnel to respect the phased implementation approach (where operational requirements allow).
+Employees are expected to update work agreements accordingly.
 This approach will ensure DND remains an employer of choice for digital talents while aligning with the remaining of the public service.

 International telework is a voluntary and employee-driven request to telework outside of Canada at a location other than the employee’s normal designated workplace.
 Working outside of Canada has security, IT, and human resources implications.
 The Directive on International Telework provides parameters within which international telework may be considered in exceptional circumstances.